mostafahussein/test_nested_attributes/README.markdown

 # Contributing

-This was really a proof-of-concept to myself that I could set up a Rails application with nested attributes by just following the available documentation on [Rails Guides][guides]  and the [API Docs][api].
+This was just a proof-of-concept to myself that I could set up a Rails application with nested attributes by only following the available documentation on [Rails Guides][guides] and the [API Docs][apidocs], as well as the associated gems.

 That said, if you'd like to contribute, feel free to fork this on [Github][repo] and issue a pull-request with your changes.